SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Frequency

-The exact incidence of amelogenesis imperfecta is uncertain.
-Estimates vary widely, from 1 in 700 people in northern Sweden to 1 in 14,000 people in the United States.
+The incidence of amelogenesis imperfecta varies widely depending on the population, from 1 in 700 people in northern Sweden to 1 in 14,000 people in the United States.
+Type I is the most common form, accounting for about half of all cases.

 Causes